-Runway 9L/27R

-- On the west end of Runway 9L/27R, an active railroad track is present along the width of the RPZs.
+- Runway 9L/27R - On the west end of Runway 9L/27R, an active railroad track is present along the width of the RPZs.
 Beyond both ends of the runway, portions of the protective surface are outside of the airport property line.
-However, there are established easements to control activity within these areas.

-Runway 18/36

-- Beyond both ends of the runway, the RPZs are impacted by public roadways which cross through the boundary of the protective surface. - On the north end of the runway, the RPZ encompasses portions of residential land use beyond E 25th Street.
+However, there are established easements to control activity within these areas. - Runway 18/36 - Beyond both ends of the runway, the RPZs are impacted by public roadways which cross through the boundary of the protective surface.

-Runway 9R/27L

-Beyond the west end of the runway, the existing RPZ is impacted by public roadways and an automobile parking lot in the northern portion of the boundary of the protective surface.
-A portion of the RPZ is currently outside of the existing airport property line with no established airport easement for controlled activity.
+- Runway 9R/27L - Beyond the west end of the runway, the existing RPZ is impacted by public roadways and an automobile parking lot in the northern portion of the boundary of the protective surface.
+A portion of the RPZ is currently outside of the existing airport property line with no established airport easement for controlled activity. - Runway 9C/27C - Beyond the west end of the runway, a large portion of the RPZ encompasses both active taxiways and aircraft parking aprons.

-Runway 9C/27C

-- Beyond the west end of the runway, a large portion of the RPZ encompasses both active taxiways and aircraft parking aprons.
 Specifically, Taxiway K1 leads directly onto the runway end which places this taxiway directly aligned down the controlled area of the RPZ surface. - Beyond the east end of the runway, the eastern portion of Taxiway C leads directly onto the runway end which places this taxiway directly aligned down the controlled area of the RPZ surface.